Ancient Roman symbols of monetary and weight units: Silver sestertius, quinarius and denarius

 The Sestertius (sestertius) is a silver coin, initially weighing 1 scruple and equal to ¼ denarius.
-Literally means "half of the third" (semis + tertius), that is, two and a half (by analogy with the Russian language: "half past two" – two hours thirty minutes), since in the period from 268 to 217 BC the sestertius was equal to 2 asses and 1 semis (½ as).
+Literally means "half of the third" (semis + tertius), that is, two and a half (by analogy with the Russian language: "half past two" – two hours thirty minutes), since in the period from 268 to 217 BC the sestertius was equal to 2 asses and 1 semis (1/2 as).
 Hence the origin of the symbol – IIS, that is "two asses (II) and semis (S)".
 In 217 BC, the reduction in the weight of the denarius had almost no effect on the sestertius – its weight also decreased, but remained close to 1 scruple.
 Probably, therefore, it was in sestertii that the denominations of gold coins were indicated, the minting of which began in 209 BC (from 89 BC, the sestertius, due to its proximity to 1 scruple, generally became the main unit of monetary accounting in the ancient Roman coinage system, replacing the as in this capacity).
 It is also worth mentioning such a basic currency unit of ancient Rome as the Victoriatus (victoriatus – from the image of the goddess Victoria on one side of the coin), which did not have its own symbol.
 The minting of this silver coin began simultaneously with the denarius and continued approximately until the beginning of the 2nd century AD.
 Its initial weight was 3.41 g, and the value 3/4 denarius (7 1/2 asses), eventually decreasing to 1/2 denarius (5 asses).
 The victoriatus is notable in that it was intended not for the metropolis, but for the provinces and conquered territories.
 Only occasionally was a half-victoriatus issued with the letter S minted (from semis – half).